MatthewWid/Whirl/doc/documentation/systems.md

 All objects that are instantiated within a game instance (Regardless of whether they are stored within the global store or not) are assigned a unique `_id` integer value that uniquely identifies every object created under the game instance since the game was instantiated.

-Keep in mind all IDs should be unique so although an array may be returned it should never have more than one
+Keep in mind all IDs should be unique so although an array may be returned it should never have more than one value.

 ```javascript
 [game].object.getById(<id>)